 Describes our approach to the long-term sustainability of investment returns and management of environmental, social and governance risks and opportunities in our investment portfolios.
-Find at: suncorpgroup.com.

-au/cr/sustainable-growth/ responsible-bankinginsurance-investing

-Climate Change Action Plan and Environmental Performance Plan Detail our actions for managing climate-related risks and opportunities and proactively reducing our environmental footprint.
+Find at: suncorpgroup.com. au/cr/responsible-bankinginsurance-investing Climate Change Action Plan and Environmental Performance Plan Details our actions for managing climate-related risks and opportunities and proactively reducing our environmental footprint.
 Find at: suncorpgroup.com.au/ cr/sustainable-growth

-Supplier Code of Practice

-Outlines the standards expected of our suppliers in Australia, ensuring our supply chain is cost effective, innovative, responsible, fair and manages risks appropriately.
-Find at: suncorpgroup.com.au/ about/procurement using science-based target methodologies operations in Australia and New Zealand.
-Prepared
+Supplier Code of Practice Outlines the standards expected of our suppliers in Australia, ensuring our supply chain is cost effective, innovative, responsible, fair and manages risks appropriately.
+Find at: suncorpgroup.com.au/ about/procurement